 In 2006 he was once again active on the classical scene performing works by Stravinsky and Chostakovitch in the Antony Conservatory Symphony Orchestra.
 In the same year he formed a new quartet with guitarist Frédéric Loiseau, saxophonist Claudio Pallaro and drummer Andréa Michelutti.

-2007 took him to South Korea with singer Kang Eun Young, pianist Laurent Guanzini and Gregor Hilbéonce more.
-He recorded «Someday» and performed in Seoul with traditional musicians including Kim Duk Soo.
+2007 took him to South Korea with singer Kang Eun Young, pianist Laurent Guanzini and Gregor Hilbé once more.
+He recorded Someday and performed in Seoul with traditional musicians including Kim Duk Soo.
 In the same year he formed the Pee Bee (leader’s initials) with Swiss/Italian saxophonist Claudio Pallaro: A large jazz ensemble, creating music collectively, and also performing with other forms of artistic expression such as dance, painters and slam poetry.
-The Pee Bee have recorded three albums to date: Welcome to the PB in 2009, All of us 13 in 2014 and Dolce Vita in 2017.
+The Pee Bee have recorded four albums to date: Welcome to the PB in 2009, All of us 13 in 2014, Dolce Vita in 2017, Or not to be in 2020.
+In 2017 he toured China and Egypt with Japanese drummer Ichiro Onoe.
+In 2019 he formed and recorded Night Bus with Bojan Z on piano and Simon Goubert on drums.
+The album was awarded the top award “CHOC” in French Jazz Magazine, 4 Star review in Down Beat and was named album of the week by French national radio “FIP” .
+The album was also chosen on Air France playlist in 2020.

 In addition to musicians already mentioned he has also performed with: